ABeamer has its own charts component, but it can also be used to create frame-by-frame animations of other chart and map libraries.

 1 by default).

-The 2nd part of the animation it’s to zoom to Europe.
+The 2nd part of the animation is to zoom to Europe.

 To add this animation with need the new iterator